 - Cook on low for 6-8 hours or on high for 4 hours.

-- If you’re running low on time, then you can skip peeling the potatoes.
+- If you are running low on time, then you can skip peeling the potatoes.
 However, make sure you wash them to make sure there isn’t any dirt left on them.

-- Personally, I prefer to use fresh parsley for this dish, but you can use dried if you don’t have any available.
-You don’t need to adjust the amount, just substitute with the chosen type of parsley.
+- Personally, I prefer to use fresh parsley for this dish, but you can use dried if you do not have any available.
+You do not need to adjust the amount, just substitute with the chosen type of parsley.

 Note: I use a 5.5L (6 Quart) slow cooker for all the recipes that I have on this website unless specified.
 If you have a smaller or larger slow cooker, then you might need to adjust the ingredients.

 The information above is an estimate generated by an online nutrition calculator.